NathanMcCormack/Quiz_Web_Game_FYP2025/README.md

 # Quiz Web Game – FYP 2025

 Final Year Project – Software & Electronic Engineering
-Interactive web-based quiz game where players drag and drop question cards onto a number line, placing answers in the correct order and tracking their score and streak over multiple game runs.
+Interactive web-based quiz game where players drag and drop question cards onto a number line, placing answers in the correct order and tracking their score.

 ---